thorminate/aeonix/README.md

 ### Status

 This is the main menu basically, it can be called _Everywhere_, it shows your status and other information about your persona.
 It is also has something i like to call the administrator portal, the administrator portal (now referenced as admin menu) allows admins to do lots of stuff, including manipulating your stats, skills, status effects, and more.
-The admin menu can only appears if you are an admin (have the administrator permission).
+The admin menu can only appears if you are an admin (have the administrator permission)

-## Installation

-You don't (pls).